semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ### Describing a workflow

 Each workflow has its own unique Workflow ID.
-Using that unique Workflow ID you can find more information about that particular workflow using the next command:
+Using that unique Workflow ID you can find more information about that particular workflow using the following command:

 ``` bash
 sem get workflow [WORKFLOW ID]
 ```

-The output of the previous command is a list of pipelines that includes promoted and auto promoted pipelines.
+The output of the previous command is a list of pipelines that includes promoted and auto-promoted pipelines.

 #### Describing a workflow example

-Finding more information about the Workflow with ID `5bca6294-29d5-4fd3-891b-8ac3179ba196` is as easy as follows:
+Finding more information about the Workflow with ID `5bca6294-29d5-4fd3-891b-8ac3179ba196` is simple.
+To do so, enter the following command:

 ``` bash
 $ sem get workflow 5bca6294-29d5-4fd3-891b-8ac3179ba196